 What is garam masala?

-Garam masala (garam = hot, masala = spice) is a popular Indian spice blend.
-It is extremely aromatic and adds a savory, rich flavor to all sorts of Indian dishes like rajma, spicy urad dal and masala khichdi.
+Garam masala (garam = hot, masala = spice) is the most popular of all Indian spice blends.
+It is made by combining nearly a dozen aromatic spices that are carefully balanced for spice, taste and fragrance, and it is used to add savory, rich flavor to dishes like rajma, spicy urad dal and masala khichdi.

-One key tip: toast the spices very lightly before you blend them.
+My best tip for you is to toast the spices very lightly before you blend them.
 The spices should be very aromatic and turn just a shade or two darker before you take them off the stove.
 Think sun-kissed, because that's how Indian cooks toast garam masala spices in the Indian summer: they lay them out in the sun for a day.
-Whole spices that are toasted lightly will reward you with garam masala that's loaded with flavor and aroma and better than anything you buy at the store.
+This technique will reward you with garam masala that's loaded with flavor and aroma from the essential oils in the spices - better than anything you buy at the store!

 Ingredients